bhumphrey0x20/maze/README.md

 # Maze

-Maze is a simple game written to test out the functionality of rawdraw-android.
-This was the first app I wrote with rawdraw-android.
-The mazes were designed by a 4th grader and two kindergardener.
+Maze is a simple game demo written to test out the functionality of rawdraw-android.
+It uses the accelerometer in the android device to move the character (hummingbird) to the end target (flower).
+The mazes were designed by a 4th grader and two kindergardeners.

 ## To use this app